WillBuik/NecronomiconPropHunt/HowToPlay.md

 Every hunter is randomly issued (1) either a pistol or a revolver, (2) either an SMG or a shotgun, (3) one special weapon with a small amount of ammo, and (4) one self-destruct.

+#### SMG and Shotgun
+The SMG and Shotgun both have an Alt-fire used by right-clicking.
+The SMG will fire a granade once per round and the shotgun will fire all of it's currently loaded ammo in a wide spread.

 #### Special Hunter Weapons